Superstar (Jesus Christ Superstar song): Original Murray Head version

 "Superstar" was released as a single in 1969, before the album was completed.
 Sung by Murray Head with the Trinidad Singers, it initially debuted on the U.S. Billboard Hot 100 singles chart for the week ending 31 January 1970, eventually peaking at No. 74 in late February 1970.
 In Canada it reached No. 33 on its initial release, February 28, 1970.

 Nearly one year later, the single re-entered the Hot 100 chart for the week ending 2 January 1971, eventually peaking at No. 60 on the chart in early March 1971.
 The single then fell off the chart three weeks later, but then almost immediately re-entered the Hot 100 chart a third and final time for the week ending 10 April 1971.
 It then rapidly climbed the Hot 100 chart during its third chart run, eventually spending two consecutive weeks at its peak position of No. 14 in late May and early June 1971.
-It performed even better in Canada, where it peaked on the RPM Top Singles chart at No. 6, and in New Zealand, where it reached No. 2 on Listener magazine.
+By 19 June 1971, "Superstar" had spent a total of 30 weeks on the Hot 100.
+The single also peaked at No. 6 RPM Top Singles chart and No. 2 on the New Zealand charts published by Listener magazine.
 A video of the song was released to promote the album, with Murray Head and the Trinidad Singers appearing.